Trukl/DisneyWaitingTimes/README.md

 # Disneyland Paris Waiting Times

-This project makes it easier to see the waiting times of the more easily and visually than the official application.
+This project allows you to visualize the waiting times of Disneyland Paris more easily and more visually than the official application.

+This is my first project with React.
+If you want to improve the project, see Contributing at the end of the README.md
 ## Installation

 Install the dependencies using npm